martensonbj/redux-saga-workshop/README.md

 gen.next()
 ```

 You'll notice after 3 executions the code hops into the `moreNums()` function, runs the line that returns `3` and then just HANGS OUT.
-It doesn't just FIRE EVERYTHING all at once.
+It doesn't just FIRE EVERYTHING all willy nilly.

 This is the epitome of why generators are so helpful when we are dealing with async code.
 Typically we have very little control over what happens in between when something sends out an API call and when it moves on with that returned information.

-As we saw in our redux-thunk example earlier, all we know is we fire the thing, then get the response back and it either works or blows up.
+As we saw in our redux-thunk example earlier, all we know is we fire the thing, then get the response back.
+It either works or blows up.
 What if we could step into that series of events and do more?

 ## 2 Way Communication with Generators